 The owner of KOREN is based in Manitoba, Canada, which may not provide the same level of data protection as the privacy laws in other jurisdictions.
 By using KOREN, you understand and agree that your Professional Data may be transmitted to, stored in, and accessed by personnel located in Manitoba.
 In general, your data will be hosted on university-managed servers within Canada (i.e. researchers’ name on scholarly articles).

-Additionally, as outlined in this policy, some data may be accessed or transmitted from jurisdictions outside of the country when necessary for valid purposes—such as collecting analytical or statistical information, or fulfilling other legitimate objectives (i.e., teaching and learning purposes).
+Additionally, as outlined in this policy, some data may be accessed or transmitted from jurisdictions outside of the country regions when necessary for valid purposes—such as collecting analytical or statistical information, or fulfilling other legitimate objectives (i.e., teaching and learning purposes).
 By using KOREN, you consent to the transfer and processing of your data in accordance with this Privacy Policy.

 Jurisdiction and Use Restrictions